petzku/Aegisub-Scripts/README.md

 Adds a mode to unanimated's [Jump to Next](https://github.com/unanimated/luaegisub/blob/master/ua.JumpToNext.lua) script, allowing you to jump by lines' start and end times.
 The script should work standalone too, if these are the only features you want out of it.

+### Position to Margin

+Transforms `\pos`-based positioning data (such as Mocha tracking) to margins, thus making it not be automatically detected as typesetting.

+Handles positioning on both axes, and all bottom- or top-aligned alignments, specified either inline or in styles. (middle alignments don't use margins for vertical positioning).
+As margins are restricted to integer values, this is not really usable for actual motion tracking, but should be enough for dialogue shenanigans.

 ### Typewriter

 Takes a line and "writes" it character by character, making the characters appear one by one (using alphas) either frame-by-frame or evenly spaced over the line's duration.
 My first script, initially made before I even knew what the hell alpha-timing was and actually deleted characters from the string to make this work.
 Obviously this has been changed since.